-A financial advisor is a professional who is licensed by the state to provide information and counsel to those who are trying to reach a monetary goal or objective.
+A financial advisor is a professional who is registered with the state, or the SEC, to provide information and counsel to those who are trying to reach a monetary goal or objective.
 This goal or objective may be retirement, or merely an attempt to earn a specific return on investment.
 Financial advisors can play an important part in your overall financial plan but learning how and why you might need a financial advisor, and when you might not need one, is important.
 The following information is provided to help you maintain control of your money while avoiding common and costly mistakes.
 Know the right questions to ask a financial advisor before hiring one so you can build sustainable wealth to support a continued comfortable lifestyle during retirement.

 A financial advisor is a firm, person, or group of people who provide advice, information, or recommendations to others about investments, savings, money management, and financial risk.
-Some advisors are licensed to manage their clients’ money while others merely provide counsel and don’t actually manage other people’s money.
-Regardless of the level of service provided, financial advisors charge fees for their services and therefore must be licensed to do so legally.
+Some advisors are registered to manage their clients’ money while others merely provide counsel and don’t actually manage other people’s money.
+Regardless of the level of service provided, financial advisors charge fees for their services and therefore must be registered to do so legally.

 Financial advisor costs will vary from advisor to advisor.
 Some financial advisors have a flat fee which they charge for their recommendations and advice.
 Others collect a percentage of the total money they have under their management.
 A question about compensation is one of a few key questions to ask a financial advisor before hiring them.
 When a flat fee is charged, the client is fully aware of what the financial advisor’s costs will be in advance.
 When a percentage of total money under management is used to calculate the charge, financial advisor cost will not be fully known until earnings have been accounted for at the end of a specific time period.